What are lugs or lug joints?

 |Finite Element Lug Analysis|

 LugCalc software is designed for use by those familiar with structural engineering and typical assumptions made in structural design.
-It is recommended the user be familiar with the content and methods detailed in the texts listed on the references page.
+It is recommended the user be familiar with the content and lug sizing theory detailed in the texts listed on the references page.
 These references provide step-by-step explanations documenting the analysis process.
 LugCalc uses the Air Force Research Laboratory method of calculation.
 All lug calculations assume uniform pin loading.
 As explained in the reference material, non-uniform loading (pin bending) will contribute to premature lug failure and invalidates any result from LugCalc or the published methods.